leptos-rs/book/src/view/03_components.md

 it’s a closure that returns an `i32`.

 There are a couple ways to handle this.
-One would be to say: “Well, I know that a `ReadSignal` is a function, and I know that a closure is a function; maybe I could just take any function?”
+One would be to say: “Well, I know that for the view to be reactive, it needs to take a function or a signal.
+I can always turn a signal into a function by wrapping it in a closure...
+Maybe I could just take any function?”
 If you’re savvy, you may know that both these implement the trait `Fn() -> i32`.
 So you could use a generic component:

 ```rust